Plan a Perfect Weekend in Mollymook

 Our Shoalhaven Attractions Map

-On our most recent visit we spent three days and two nights based in Mollymook and taking in the sights between Huskinson and Ulladulla.
+On our most recent visit, we spent three days and two nights based in Mollymook and taking in the sights between Huskinson and Ulladulla.
 Highlighted on this map are the places we ate, drank, slept and explored.

 We have been visiting the Shoalhaven region for many years, usually staying near Booderee National Park, the small town of Berry or at Seven Mile Beach in Gerroa.
 This time, Mollymook was our base.
 Each of these spots offers a unique type of holiday.

-While Mollymook is the perfect destination for a do-nothing holiday, there are some great things to do nearby while you are here.
+While Mollymook is the perfect destination for a do-nothing holiday, there are some fun things to do nearby while you are here.
 Our biggest tip; don’t over plan, leave time to sit on one or more of the stunning white sand beaches and chill out in some of the cool bars that have popped up.

 Explore the waters of the bay with Jervis Bay Wild